SoyabKarki/Rock-Paper-Scissors-Classifier-using-TF/README.md

 To improve performance, hyperparameter tuning is conducted using Keras Tuner.
 10 different models with varying hyperparameters are trained, and the best model achieves an accuracy of 77%.

-## Hyperparameter Tuning

-Keras Tuner is used to search for the best hyperparameters for the CNN model, resulting in significant improvement in accuracy compared to the simple CNN architecture.

 ## Saving and Loading Models

 Demonstration of saving and loading the best performing model for future use is provided, ensuring that the trained model can be reused without retraining.